On-screen graphics

 For more information on how to treat the text, click here.

-Icon size should be 230x230px.
-You can combine icons with our taglines.
+Pictogram size should be 230x230px.
+You can combine pictograms with our taglines.

-Icons fade in and out over a duration of 1 second.
-Do not animate the icons in any other way.
+Pictograms fade in and out over a duration of 1 second.
+Do not animate the pictograms in any other way.

-To learn more about icons, see this chapter.
+To learn more about pictograms, see this chapter.

 UIs, apps and pop-ups